 c) adding ruffles matching to raglan sleeves woven fabric

-d) nothing at all, like I did (since knit doesn’t fray)… in the end it’s Mom time, am I allowed of being lazy, or not?
+d) nothing at all, like I did (since knit doesn’t fray)… in the end, it’s Mom time, am I allowed to being lazy, or not?

 I hope you enjoyed my Mom’s Raglan Dress, I’m sure that now I have a new dress that I’ll wear a lot this spring/summer…

-I hope you enjoyed this Mom’s Daglan Dress… I can’t wait to see all the other participant’s creations!
+I hope you enjoyed this Mom’s Raglan Dress… I can’t wait to see all the other participant’s creations!